-The standard contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
+IFRS 15 is effective for fiscal years commencing on or after January 1, 2018 and will replace IAS 18, Revenue and a number of revenue related standards and interpretations.
+IFRS 15 contains a single model that applies to contracts with customers and two approaches to recognizing revenue: at a point in time or over time.
 The model features a contract-based five-step analysis of transactions to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have also been introduced, which may affect the amount and/or timing of revenue recognized.

-The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning on January 1, 2017.
-The extent of the impact of adoption of the standard has not yet been determined.
+The Company intends to adopt IFRS 15 in its consolidated financial statements for the annual period beginning on January 1, 2018.
+The Company is currently evaluating the impact of IFRS 15 on its consolidated financial statements.